There is an ongoing debate whether it makes sense to buy a life insurance for the kids.

 Insurance companies can provide cover for infants as young as two weeks old.

 When the child has a life cover, it can help pay for end-of-life expenses such as hospitalization and mortuary.
-Specifically, it is a suitable product for families whose current net worth isn’t enough to cover sudden huge expenses and that are vulnerable to bankruptcy when someone gets critically ill in the family.
+Specifically, it is a suitable product for families whose current net worth isn’t enough to cover sudden huge expenses and that are vulnerable to bankruptcy when someone gets critically ill or may pass away in the family.

 Coping with the loss of a child